Info icon

 Audit

-To identify dedicated Amazon EC2 instances running within your AWS account for review purposes, perform the following actions:
+To identify dedicated Amazon EC2 instances running within your AWS cloud account for review purposes, perform the following operations:

 Using AWS Console